anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw6.md

 Perhaps you've seen word clouds before, like the one above generated from Hound of the Baskervilles by Sir Arthur Conan Doyle.
 The neat thing about word clouds is that words are displayed in a size proportional to the number of times they are used in the text on which the word cloud is based.

 In this assignment, you'll implement a particular type of search tree to count words in a given text, which is a critical task required to produce a word cloud.
-(You won't actually get to the step of building the word cloud, but then, winter break is coming ;) .)
+(You won't actually get to the step of building the word cloud, but then, summer break is coming ;) .)

 ## Getting started

 Find your `cs201` folder for assignments.
 Maybe it contains an `assignments` folder inside of it.

-Download [this `word_counter.zip` file](word_counter.zip) to get the starter code.
+Download [this `WordCounter.zip` file](WordCounter.zip) to get the starter code.
 Put it in the `cs201` folder you just created and unzip it.
-This should give you a folder named `word_counter`.
+This should give you a folder named `WordCounter`.
 Make sure that you actually unzip / extract the code, don't just open up the .zip file in another window.

 Now open your folder in VS Code.
 There are multiple ways to do this, so pick one:
-* Open VS Code, then select `File` -> `Open Folder` and navigate to the `word_counter` folder you just made.
+* Open VS Code, then select `File` -> `Open Folder` and navigate to the `WordCounter` folder you just made.
 * Open VS Code, then drag and drop the folder (e.g., from Finder in MacOS or File Explorer in Windows) into VS Code to open it.

 Either way, if you are asked, click that you trust the authors.
 If you have any issues getting started, ask the lab assistants for help -- any of them should be able to help you get started, even if they aren't super familiar with Kotlin.

 ## Building your code with Maven

-Like most of our assignments, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `word_counter` for these commands to work):
+Like most of our assignments, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `WordCounter` for these commands to work):

 * `mvn test` runs the tests that we provided (see below)